10 Days That Unexpectedly Changed America

 10 Days That Unexpectedly Changed America is a ten-hour, ten-part television miniseries that aired on the History Channel from April 9 through April 14, 2006.
 The material was later adapted and published as a book by the same title.

 Overview

 The ten days featured in the series, in chronological order.
-It is important to note that the book and television series take a different approach to analyzing these events.
+The book and television series take different approaches to analyzing these events.